December 12, 2013

 5. Monitor your pet for strange behavior.
 If you think she may have ingested antifreeze, take her to a veterinarian immediately.

-How to detect poisoning
+How to detect antifreeze poisoning in your pets

 For pets exposed to antifreeze, the first few hours are critical.
 Animals who receive immediate veterinary care can recover successfully—but the longer they remain untreated, the less likely they are to survive.